-The Ivey Academy’s first Design Thinking executive education program was held last month at the Tangerine Leadership Centre in Toronto, Ontario.
-Design Thinking: Driving Innovation is a two-day open-enrolment program focused on providing participants with an experiential perspective of the Design Thinking Process through the application and development of creative solutions.
+The Ivey Academy’s first executive education program focused on design thinking was held last month at the Tangerine Leadership Centre in Toronto, Ontario.
+Design Thinking: Driving Innovation is a two-day open-enrolment program focused on providing participants with an experiential perspective of the design thinking process through the application and development of creative solutions.

 The program is particularly relevant for leaders who have reached a certain inflection point in their business or industry.
 This inflection point may be when a fundamental transformational force threatens to change how customers behave and there is uncertainty regarding how to begin to confront it.
 Meister cites three examples of fundamental forces that can impact entire industries: shifting trade pacts, changing demographic trends, and advancements in technology.
 Design Thinking can be used to find a concrete path to explore new opportunities – and determine what opportunities need to be replaced.
 It gives a starting point to begin the journey to finding a solution.

 Design thinking is also scalable in its application.
 While it can be used to build out a substantive project, design thinking can be particularly useful for organizations stuck in the trap of passive action – the state of doing nothing instead of doing something you think is wrong.
 By going through the process, design thinking gives you points to focus on that you didn't have before.
 In other words, not only can the design thinking process "turn a big ship around" but it can also determine the direction the ship should turn toward when floating adrift at sea.